jundalisay/superb/content/en/research/hegel/spirit/part-a/section-1d.md

 ---
 heading: "Section 1b"
-title: "The Subject of Sense Certainty"
+title: "The Subject of Perception"
+# Sense Certainty
 description: This certainty wholly refuses to come out if we direct its attention to a Now that is night, or an I to whom it is night.
 We will go to it and let ourselves point out the Now that is asserted.
 image: /covers/phenom.jpg
 author: Hegel